 3. Affirm Their Feelings

-As out of proportion his reaction might feel to you; your child’s feelings are real to him.
+As out of proportion as his reaction might feel to you, your child’s feelings are real to him.

 - Acknowledge and give name to his feelings.
-For example, “You are very upset that I am leaving.
-I get that, and I am sorry that you are so sad.”
+For example, “You are very upset I am leaving.
+I get that, and I'm sorry you're so sad.”

-- Let them know that it is okay to feel upset.
+- Let them know it's okay to feel upset.

 4. Put on a Positive Face